Duesenberg Model J: Twenty Grand

 The one-off custom 1933 Rollston Arlington Torpedo-bodied Duesenberg SJ ultra-luxury sedan was the 2nd most expensive Duesenberg ever constructed and it is widely considered to be the most beautiful Duesenberg ever built.
-The Twenty Grand had a 320 horsepower supercharged DOHC engine and was built specifically for the 1933 Century of Progress in Chicago.
+The Twenty Grand had a 320 horsepower supercharged DOHC engine and the car was built specifically for the "Dream Car" exhibition 1933 Century of Progress in Chicago.
 It is owned by the Nethercutt Collection.